Short answer: Yes, but it depends on what you studied.

 A preferred professional qualification for many employers, the MEc is the benchmark for postgraduate economics training in Australia.

-The Master of Economic Analysis is a more technically-focused qualification for those wishing to undertake a PhD in Economics or work in specialist economist roles.
+The Master of Economic Analysis is a more technically-focused qualification for those wishing to undertake a PhD in economics or work in specialist economist roles.

-The degree is built around an advanced core of economic theory and econometrics, and is focused on the skills required to be a professional economist or economic analyst in the public and private sector.
+The degree is built around an advanced core of economic theory and econometrics, and is focused on the skills required to be a professional economist or economic analyst in the public and private sectors.

 Short answer: Lots.
 One of the big advantages of being a Master of Economics grad is the ability to work across both the private and public sectors.

-You'll gain the skills to develop economic and social policy, to work in business, banking, financial markets and consulting.
+You'll gain the skills to develop economic and social policy, to work in business, banking, financial markets, and consulting.

-Many of our graduates hold positions in international, federal and state policy departments, global financial institutions, nongovernment organisations and intergovernmental agencies such as the Organisation for Economic Co-operation and Development (OECD).
+Many of our graduates hold positions in international, federal and state policy departments, global financial institutions, non-government organisations and intergovernmental agencies such as the Organisation for Economic Co-operation and Development (OECD).